devnull404/img-organizer/README.md

 # img-organizer
 A repository to organize your photos in a folder with personalized tags, by showing you every photo stored in it.

+# ¡ADVICE!
+In order to prevent data loss, I strongly recomend to create a new folder and copy the images you want to organize as this repo is being developed yet by me, a noob in python.

 ## Dependencies
 The only dependencies are matplotlib wich you can install by piping and tkinter:
 ```bash